Key actions to prepare for public procurement

 If you have little or no experience with public procurement, try our introductory webinar Government Contracts Revealed.
 Already bidding for government contracts and want to improve your success rate?
 Try Government Contract Wins.

-We welcome applications from people of all faiths, races, gender identities, sexual orientations, economic circumstances and backgrounds.
-We encourage applications from people who are from racialised and minoritised communities¹, are disabled, including non-visible and learning disabilities, and d/Deaf, or work in low-income areas.
-Support with the application process is available.
+We welcome bookings from people of all faiths, races, gender identities, sexual orientations, economic circumstances and backgrounds.
+We encourage bookings from people who are from racialised and minoritised communities¹, are disabled, including non-visible and learning disabilities, and d/Deaf, or work in low-income areas.
+Support with the booking process is available.
+Get in touch with Sarah to see if we can help: call 020 7089 9120 or send us a query.

 We want to support social or environmental impact in all areas, and particularly welcome organisations addressing: